 The objective of the suite of DDMD-DSTs is to help reduce restoration time and expense by providing a stepwise approach in the decision making process for disaster debris management.
 Technical information is provided that is specific to the types of materials and contaminants involved.
 This information is also specific for the unique issues or challenges faced with ensuring public and worker safety throughout the packaging, transportation, treatment, and disposal process.
 Rather than providing massive quantities of information to the user, the tool tries to distill information while maintaining links to more detailed information if desired.
 The web-based tools link the user to more detailed sources of data and information.
 Using a web-based platform also facilitates more-frequent updates based on available guidance, updated facility information, and changed points of contact.
-As of version 4.2 of the tool, released in September 2007, DSTs are currently available to address:
+As of version 5.0 of the tool, released in June 2008, DSTs are currently available to address:

-- Building decontamination residue disposal;
+- Building decontamination residue (BDR) disposal;

 - Decontamination wastewater disposal;

 - Water system materials disposal;

-- Natural disaster debris disposal;
+- Natural disaster debris disposal:

 - Agricultural biomass disposal; and

 - Radiological Dispersal Device (RDD) debris disposal.

-Waste streams that are covered include aqueous solutions and building debris from decontamination of buildings, including furniture, ceiling tiles, wall hangings, and carpeting.
+Waste streams that are covered include aqueous solutions and contaminated debris from decontamination of buildings, including furniture, ceiling tiles, wall hangings, and carpeting.
 With hurricane events, there can be significant quantities of waste that are contaminated from damaged chemical and industrial facilities, mold, and other pollutants.
 Cleanup of contaminated water treatment and distribution systems may involve the disposal of pumps, filters, piping, and other equipment.
 The waste also includes personal protective equipment from the cleanup crews, which may be contaminated with residual agents at varying and possibly unknown levels.
 For agricultural biomass and animal carcass disposal, other unique issues are addressed regarding the urgency in response time and need to minimize further impacts, and to reflect EPA's role as a support agency working with the U.S. Department of Agriculture (USDA) as the lead agency.

-The suite of tools is password-protected and several DSTs enable users to create a decision scenario and save it for later reference or revision.
+The suite of tools is password-protected and is designed so that the information can be accessed in several ways, ranging from direct queries of the various databases contained in the DSTs, to a decision scenario approach with saved files suitable for planning purposes.
 Fig. 1 provides a screenshot of the login page.
 Each user is assigned a unique username and password and is associated with one of four different user groups: (1) EPA and other federal agencies; (2) State and local agencies; and (3) industry, trade associations, or (4) the general public.
 Users can share scenarios that are created if they wish, either within their own user group or to everyone.
-To create a scenario, a user must specify the incident location and the type and characteristics of the event.
-Users follow a stepwise approach to determine the quantity and inventory of waste material, potential disposal facilities, and transport options.
+If the user chooses the scenario based approach, the user must specify the incident location and the type and characteristics of the event.
+Users then follow a stepwise approach to determine the quantity and inventory of waste material, potential disposal facilities, and transport options.
 For example, back-of-the-envelope waste quantity estimators are available for determining potential residues from the decontamination of hospitals, hotels, offices, schools, shopping centers, theaters, and residences.
 Links to guidance and training modules for the disposal of agricultural biomass and animal carcasses are also available through USDA.